Deliciously garlic flavor and packed with protein, what’s not to love about this Japanese garlic fried rice!

 Instructions

-- Cut 1 chicken thigh into bite sized pieces and season with salt, pepper and paprika, mirin and soy sauce.
+- Cut 1 chicken thigh into bite sized pieces and season with salt and pepper.

-- In a skillet, spray cooking oil and begin to sauté the minced garlic, onion, mushrooms, and corn for about 2-3 minutes.
+- In a skillet, melt the butter and sauté the garlic in it.
+Spray cooking oil and sauté the onion, carrots, and corn for about 2-3 minutes

 - Garnish with green onions and enjoy your Japanese garlic fried rice!